This post contains affiliate links.

 To serve, scoop out the filling and serve on top of hot rice, or other grain of your choice.
 Make sure to scrape the sides and bottom of the pumpkin out.
 The pumpkin meat goes great on the side of the casserole.

-Make this meal vegetarian by leaving out the sausage and adding mushrooms instead.
+- Make it vegetarian by leaving out the sausage and adding mushrooms instead.

 If you love this casserole filling as much as my family does and want to eat it more often than when pumpkins are available, you technically could just make it in the skillet and serve it over rice, omitting the pumpkin baking step.
 The flavor will be a little different, but still great.

-Scrape out all the stuffing from the pumpkin, as well as any pumpkin meat you want to save.
-Store separately in airtight containers for 3-5 days in the fridge.
+To store your stuffed pumpkin start by scraping out all the stuffing from the pumpkin, as well as any pumpkin meat you want to save.
+I like to store the pumpkin flesh and stuffing in separate air-tight containers.
+It will last for 3-5 days in the fridge.

 The outer shell of the pumpkin should be tossed out.